Teacher Staffroom Episode 1: Educational leadership

 Thank you for downloading this episode of Teacher Staffroom – where we catch you up on the latest evidence, insight and action.
 I’m Jo Earp.

-Welcome to the first episode of a new Teacher audio series.
-Our podcast subscribers have told us that they love the option to listen (and learn of course) during the daily commute, while they’re out for a walk, taking a break with a cuppa or doing the household chores (apparently we make a particularly good soundtrack for cooking and hanging out the washing).
+Welcome to the first episode of a new series.
+Our podcast subscribers have told us that they love the option to listen (and learn of course) during the daily commute, while they’re out for a walk, taking a break with a cuppa and even doing the household chores (apparently we make a particularly good soundtrack for cooking and hanging out the washing).
 So, with that in mind, we’ve decided to introduce another way for you to catch up with all things Teacher.

 In a Q&A article, experienced principal Pauline Kubat shared her insights on the role.
 Interestingly, she’s been principal of both Victoria’s smallest and largest schools, and Pauline explained to us that collaboration has been constant throughout her 30 year career.
 She had this to say about her personal approach to leadership:

 ‘I am very much a collaborative leader in that I want people to be able to add their ideas and contribute to our decisions.
 Of course there is a difference between people actually knowing what can be done and what they would like to be done in terms of allocating money, journeys to take, approaches to implement.
 It is up to me to get the right people on board the bus, in the right seats for their skills and then to navigate us to the end destination.
 I don’t ask my staff to do things that I wouldn’t do and I lead by example.
 I model the values and have high expectations of myself and others.’